 How to measure it:

-- Measure the individual wait times for customers by subtracting the time from when the chat was initiated to the time when an agent responds to the chat
+- Measure the individual wait times for customers by subtracting the time from when the chat was initiated from the time when an agent responds to the chat

 - Divide this number by the total number of chat sessions in that period